marph91/jimmy/docs/formats/textbundle.md

-This page describes how to convert notes from Textbundle to Markdown.
+# Convert from Textbundle to Markdown

 ## General Information